-What are the actual , expected or potential positive impacts of the policy, process, strategy or service change?
+What are the actual, expected or potential positive impacts of the policy, process, strategy or service change?
 What are the actual , expected or potential negative impacts of the policy, process, strategy or service change?
 What actions have been taken to address the actual or potential positive and negative impacts of the policy, process, strategy or service change?
-Impact Score Age There are no actual or expected positive impacts on the characteristic of Age.
+Age There are no actual or expected positive impacts on the characteristic of Age.
 There are no actual or expected negative impacts on the characteristic of Age.
 None.
-3 Disability (Including: mental, physical, learning, intellectual and neurodivergent) There are no actual or expected positive impacts on the characteristic of Disability.
+Disability1 (Including: mental, physical, learning, intellectual and neurodivergent) There are no actual or expected positive impacts on the characteristic of Disability.
 There are no actual or expected negative impacts on the characteristic of Disability.
 Mechanisms are in place via the Communications and Engagement Team to receive the policy in a range of languages, large print, Braille, audio, electronic and other accessible formats.
-3

-Gender2There are no actual or expected positive impacts on the characteristic of Gender.
-There are no actual or expected negative impacts on the characteristic of Gender.
-None.
-3 Marriage and Civil Partnership There are no actual or expected positive impacts on the characteristic of Marriage and Civil Partnership.
-There are no actual or expected negative impacts on the characteristic of Marriage and Civil Partnership.
-None.
-3 Pregnancy and Maternity Status There are no actual or expected positive impacts on the characteristic of Pregnancy and Maternity Status.
+Gender2 (Including: trans, non-binary and gender reassignment) luding: trans, non-binary positive impacts on the negative impacts on None.
+Marriage and Civil Partnership None.
+Pregnancy and Maternity Status There are no actual or expected positive impacts on the characteristic of Pregnancy and Maternity Status.
 There are no actual or expected negative impacts on the characteristic of Pregnancy and Maternity Status.
 None.
-3 Race There are no actual or expected positive impacts on the characteristic of Race.
+Race 3 There are no actual or expected positive impacts on the characteristic of Race.
 There are no actual or expected negative impacts on the characteristic of Race.
 None.
-3 Religion and Belief There are no actual or expected positive impacts on the characteristic of Religion or Belief.
-There are no actual or expected negative impacts on the characteristic of Religion or Belief.
+Religion and Belief 4 There are no actual or expect positive impacts on the characteristic of Religion or B There are no actual or expected negative impacts on the characteristic of Religion or Belief.
 None.
-3 Sex5 There are no actual or expected positive impacts on the characteristic of Sex.
+Sex 5 There are no actual or expected positive impacts on the characteristic of Sex.
 There are no actual or expected negative impacts on the characteristic of Sex.
 None.
-3

-Sexual Orientation There are no actual or expected positive impacts on the characteristic of Sexual Orientation.
+Sexual Orientation 6 There are no actual or expected positive impacts on the characteristic of Sexual Orientation.
 There are no actual or expected negative impacts on the characteristic of Sexual Orientation.
 None.
-3 Human Rights There are no actual or expected positive impacts on the characteristic of Human Rights.
+Human Rights 7 There are no actual or expected positive impacts on the characteristic of Human Rights.
 There are no actual or expected negative impacts on the characteristic of Human Rights.
 None.
-3 Community Cohesion and Social Inclusion There are no actual or expected positive impacts on the characteristic of Community Cohesion and Social Inclusion.
+Community Cohesion and Social Inclusion 8 There are no actual or expected positive impacts on the characteristic of Community Cohesion and Social Inclusion.
 There are no actual or expected negative impacts on the characteristic of Community Cohesion and Social Inclusion.
 None.
-3 (Including: adults, children, Looked After Children andexpected positive impacts on the characteristic ofexpected the characteristic of There are no actual or expected negative impacts on the characteristic of Safeguarding.
+Safeguarding9 (Including: adults, children, Looked After Children and adults at risk or who lack capacity) There are no actual or expected positive impacts on the characteristic of Safeguarding.
+There are no actual or expected negative impacts on the characteristic of Safeguarding.
 None.
-3 Other Groups at Risk of Stigmatisation, Discrimination or DisadvantageThere are no actual or expected positive impacts on the characteristic of Other Groups at Risk.
+Other Groups at Risk 10 of Stigmatisation, Discrimination or Disadvantage There are no actual or expected positive impacts on the characteristic of Other Groups at Risk.
 There are no actual or expected negative impacts on the characteristic of Other Groups at Risk.
 None.
-3